lickorice/lickorice.github.io/content/Gaming/Hollow Knight Silksong/first-sinner.md

 ## Traversal skills

 - **Clawline.** Incredibly important for [[gap closing]] after evading attacks from the First Sinner.
 I've used it multiple times to sneak some hits in before First Sinner [[blinking|blinks]] away.

+> [!info] Clawline easily cancels the bind, or other similar tools
+> The First Sinner does something similar to Hornet's Bind ability.
+Fortunately in my two tries I've never seen it complete and managed to cancel every single time.
+Maybe it heals or does a run-ending attack?
+I'll leave it to you to look it up / experience it for yourself.

 ## Upgrades